Jakobboostly/RestaurantScanner/replit.md

 ## Changelog

 - July 21, 2025.
-Successfully implemented Selenium screenshot service and updated SERP search format:
+Successfully implemented Selenium screenshot service with PostgreSQL database storage:
   - Fixed "mobileExperience is not defined" error by declaring variables at function scope
   - Fixed "desktopResult is not defined" error with proper variable initialization
   - Fixed Google Places formatted_address field extraction for proper city/state data